mediaexplorer74/BookPlayer/README.md

 # BookPlayer

+My fork of BookPlayer project for micro-RnD (XamarinMediaManager Windows compatibility questions, etc.)

+## About (words of the author of original)
 Quickly made audio book player mobile app for Android.
 It uses [BaseFlow/XamarinMediaManager](https://github.com/Baseflow/XamarinMediaManager) under the hood and has simple UI for the playing files and showing library content.

 I have no plans to develop this further, but maybe this can be a useful draft project for someone to see how XamarinMediaManager can be easily used.